Skip to content

 The original design positioned the Collection Cradle on top of the toilet seat.
 However, due to variations in toilet sizes and, more importantly, the risk of slippage and losing the contents, which would be devastating, the design was adapted to sit inside the toilet bowl, beneath the seat.

 This revised positioning allows the device to be secured in place by the weight of the person sitting down, along with additional support brackets at the front and sides.
-These features ensure the device remains as secure as possible during use to safely collect the baby.It also allows the woman to use the toilet as normal, providing both practicality and dignity during use.
+These features ensure the device remains as secure as possible during use to safely collect the baby.
+It also allows the woman to use the toilet as normal, providing both practicality and dignity during use.

-Gap To Eliminate Fecal Contamination
+Gap To Eliminate Faecal Contamination

 Removable Sieve

-The sieve is fully removable, allowing the patient to collect everything and place it directly into the storage container without needing to look or handle any of the contents.
+The Sieve is fully removable, allowing the patient to collect everything and place it directly into the Storage Container without needing to look or handle any of the contents.
 This design minimises exposure, reduces distress, and removes the need for the patient to physically interact with the contents.
 They are not forced into a situation they may not be emotionally prepared for.
 Instead, it offers choice and gives the patient a moment to pause and decide what feels right for them.